-SECTION S: SPECIAL TARIFF

-In the case of special events, such as the Fun Walk, etc. the services for such events will be provided based on the actual costs incurred plus the twenty percent (20%) mark-up.
-Also any tariffs not determined during the budget process will be at cost plus twenty percent.

-SECTION T: VALUE ADDED TAX (VAT)

-Where applicable, VAT is excluded in the tariffs and must be adjusted up or down depending on the rate in terms of VAT legislation.
+SECTION S: SPECIAL TARIFF Formatted: Font: (Default) Arial, Bold Formatted: Normal, Left In the case of special events, such as the Fun Walk, etc. the services for such events will- be provided based on the actual costs incurred plus the twenty percent (20%) mark-up.
+Also any tariffs not determined during the budget process will be at cost plus twenty percent. l Formatted: Normal, Indent: Left: 1.27 cm SECTION T R: VALUE ADDED TAX (VAT) (Formatted: Normal, Left Where applicable, VAT is excluded in the tariffs and must be adjusted up or down depending on the rate in terms of VAT legislation.

-SECTION U: THE EFFECTIVE DATE OF THE POLICY
+SECTION US: THE EFFECTIVE DATE OF THE POLICY

 The tariff policy takes effect from the start of the municipal financial year on 1 July 2015.
 Any amendment during the budget review process in the ensuing years will apply from the 1st day of the new financial year.
+Formatted: Justified